juxor/afaq/markdown/append43.md

 invasion and blockade, economic disruption, and a host of other _"extremely difficult circumstances"_ are part and parcel of a revolution.
-They seem to be saying, "if only the ruling class had not acted as our political ideology predicts they would then the Bolshevik revolution would have been fine"_!
+They seem to be saying, "if only the ruling class had not acted as our political ideology predicts they would then the Bolshevik revolution would have been fine"!
 As Bertrand Russell argued after his trip to Soviet Russia, while since October 1917 _"the Soviet Government has been at war with almost all the world, and has at the same time to face civil war at home"_ this was _"not to be regarded